YoniA/terminal-quiz/README.md

 To execute a script form utils:

 1. add execute permissions: `sudo chmod +x utils/util_name.sh` (where `util_name` is the actual name of the util, as detailed bellow).
-2. run `utils/util_name.sh [database]`
+2. run `utils/util_name.sh [options]`

-The `database` parameter is optional, and if invoked without it the script will query the default `quiz.db` that comes with the project.
-You can supply any other database, given that it is structured exactly as described in [DB table description](#db-table-description).

 ### util scripts

-* `db_overview.sh` - print question distrubution by topic in the database
+* `db_overview.sh [database]` - print question distrubution by topic in the database
-* `reset_stats.sh` - reset all statistics (number of trials, streaks, mastered etc.)
+* `reset_stats.sh [database]` - reset all statistics (number of trials, streaks, mastered etc.)
-* `empty_all_tables.sh` - wipe off all database content, leaving only empty tables.
+* `empty_all_tables.sh [database]` - wipe off all database content, leaving only empty tables.
 USE WITH CAUTION!.
 THIS OPERATION CANNOT BE UNDONE.
-* `dump_to_txt.sh` - write all records of `item` table to a txt file named `dump_timestamp.txt` (where `timestamp` is the actual datetime at the moment of creation).
+* `dump_to_txt.sh [datababse]` - write all records of `item` table to a txt file named `dump_timestamp.txt` (where `timestamp` is the actual datetime at the moment of creation).
-* `db_populator.sh` - populate db tables with content from a formatted questions file. see bellow.
+* `db_populator.sh [database]` - populate db tables with content from a formatted questions file. see bellow.
+* `create_question_template.sh [number]` - create a `questions.txt` file under main directory, with empty question format.
+If the optional number is given, it creates this number of empty questions template, as in [Automate new questions upload](#automate-new-questions-upload).

+In all scripts above,the `database` parameter is optional, and if invoked without it the script will query the default `quiz.db` that comes with the project.
+You can supply any other database, given that it is structured exactly as described in [DB table description](#db-table-description).

 # Creating custom database content